big-data-processor/bdp-document/docs/_sources/installation.rst.txt

 Installation
 ============

-Big Data Processor is a cross-platform, web-based workbench.
+BD-Processor is a cross-platform, web-based workbench.
 You can host the server on operation systems of Linux, MacOS, or Windows.

 .. note::
     **TL;DR**